FTL13/FTL13/README.md

 where the admin rank must be properly capitalised.

-Finally, to start the server, run Dream Daemon and enter the path to your compiled tgstation.dmb file.
+Finally, to start the server, run Dream Daemon and enter the path to your compiled ftl13.dmb file.
 Make sure to set the port to the one you specified in the config.txt, and set the Security box to 'Safe'.
 Then press GO and the server should start up and be ready to join.
 It is also recommended that you set up the SQL backend (see below).